Will I have to pay the money back?

 How much can I get from a hardship payment?

-You’ll get just over half of the amount that has been taken for the sanction.
-The total hardship payment will be 60% of your daily benefit, times by the number of days the sanction lasts.
+The total is 60% of your daily benefit times the number of days the sanction lasts.